 Our Design Committee has focused its attention parks and plants this year.
 We have been working with the National Park Service to improve the maintenance of the Q Street Park.
 The turf has improved, and next year we hope to make it look even better.
 Last year, we worked with the Heurich House Museum to improve Sonny Bono Park, which continues to look good.
 Shevchenko Park was renovated two years ago, so maintaining that park is easy.
 The Connecticut Avenue median continues to be a challenge: shady spot, lack of water, and constant traffic.
 But we are getting a handle on it, and it is being maintained three days a week and looking good.

-We have a sign grant program making $1500 per retail business available for a new sign or awning, until the money is expended.
-By encouraging small improvements, Dupont Circle looks better.
-For a sign grant application, click here.
+We have a storefront grant program $3000 per retail business available for facade improvements, until the money is expended.
+For a grant application, click here.

 For sign guidelines, click here.